-

 Boyd holds a Bachelor's in Vocal Performance and Music Theory/Composition from the College of Charleston and a Master of Music in Choral Conducting from the University of Cincinnati College-Conservatory of Music.

 In May 2022, Jordan successfully completed his doctoral work at the University of North Texas.
-It was announced that he had been nominated as a Finalist in the American Prize Dale Warland Award in Choral Conducting and accepted the position of Assistant Professor of Choral Music at the University of Texas - San Antonio.
+It was announced that Dr. Boyd had been nominated as a Finalist in the American Prize Dale Warland Award in Choral Conducting and he subsequently accepted the position of Assistant Professor of Choral Music at the University of Texas - San Antonio. -

 During her BMus (University of Pretoria, 2009) and MMus (Nelson Mandela University, 2014) she specialised in choral conducting with Johann van der Sandt, Junita Lamprecht-Van Dijk and Peter-Louis van Dijk as her mentors.
 As conductor of many well-known choirs, such as Pretoria High School for Girls Choir, Singkronies Chamber Choir, the Drakensberg Boys Choir, and the UNT Women’s Chorus, Charlotte cultivated a passion for group vocal technique.
 Charlotte attends choral conducting master classes as often as possible, and regularly presents workshops that promote the development of aural training skills through choral singing.
 She completed her Doctor of Musical Arts degree in Choral Conducting Performance and Music Theory at the University of North Texas under the mentorship of Allen Hightower, Richard Sparks and Kristina MacMullen in May 2020.
 While at UNT, she was the choral librarian, and was selected in the Spring 2019 to serve as Assistant Conductor for the Dallas Symphony Chorus under Joshua Habermann.
 Her interests include badminton, foreign cuisine, the study of phonetics and learning new languages.

-In May 2020, Charlotte moved to upstate New York, where she was appointed to be the next Director of Choral Activities at Hamilton College in July 2020.
+In May 2020, Dr. Botha moved to upstate New York, where she was appointed to be the next Director of Choral Activities at Hamilton College in July 2020. -

 As a professional choral singer he has performed with the Simon Carrington Chamber Singers, San Antonio Chamber Choir, The Cecilia Ensemble (GA).
 As a soloist, he has recently been seen as Pilate and the Bass soloist in productions of Bach’s St. John Passion, Siméon in Debussy’s L’Enfant Prodigue, and Bass soloist in Schubert’s Mass in G. In 2017 he made his first appearance at the Boston Early Music Festival in a chamber ensemble from UNT.